NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 ^^^^^^^^^^^^^^^^^^^^

 The first step is to run stereo to create an initial guess DEM.
 We picked for this the first two of these images.
-These form a stereo pair, that is, they have a reasonable baseline and sufficiently close times of acquisition (hence very similar illuminations).
+These form a stereo pair (:numref:`stereo_pairs`), that is, they have a reasonable baseline and sufficiently close times of acquisition (hence very similar illuminations).
 These conditions are necessary to obtain a good stereo result.

 ::

-    parallel_stereo --job-size-w 1024 --job-size-h 1024 A.cub B.cub \
+    parallel_stereo --job-size-w 1024 --job-size-h 1024 \
       --left-image-crop-win 0 7998 2728 2696            \
       --right-image-crop-win 0 9377 2733 2505           \
+      --subpixel-mode 3                                 \
-      --threads 16 --corr-seed-mode 1  --subpixel-mode 3            \
+      --threads 16 --corr-seed-mode 1                   \
+      A.cub B.cub                                       \
       run_full1/run

-See :numref:`running-stereo` for a discussion about various speed-vs-quality choices, and :numref:`mapproj-example` about handling artifacts in steep terrain.
+See :numref:`running-stereo` for a discussion about various speed-vs-quality choices.
+In particular, using ``--stereo-algorithm asp_mgm --subpixel-mode 9`` may be faster and still rather accurate.
+See :numref:`mapproj-example` about handling artifacts in steep terrain.
 Consider using CSM cameras instead of ISIS cameras (:numref:`sfs_isis_vs_csm`).

+Ideally the cameras should be bundle-adjusted (:numref:`bundle_adjust`), then above one should pass ``--bundle-adjust-prefix``.

 Next we create a DEM at 1 meter/pixel, which is about the resolution of the input images.
 We use the stereographic projection since this dataset is very close to the South Pole.

 ::